SeonghwanSeo/RxnFlow/README.md

 - RxnFlow can explore broader chemical space within less reaction steps, resulting in higher diversity, higher potency, and lower synthetic complexity of generated molecules.
 - RxnFlow can generate molecules with expanded or modified building block libaries without retraining.

 This project is based on gflownet, and `src/gflownet/` is a clone of [recursionpharma/gflownet@v0.2.0](https://github@v0.2.0.com/recursionpharma/gflownet/tree/v0@v0.2.0.2@v0.2.0.0).
-Since we have updated the gflownet version and performed modularization after submission, we do not guarantee that current version will reproduce the same results as the paper.
+Since we have continued to improve it, we do not guarantee that current version will reproduce the same results as the paper.
 You can access the reproducing codes and scripts from [tag: paper-archive](https://github.com/SeonghwanSeo/RxnFlow/tree/paper-archive).

 This repository was developed for research.
-The code for real-world drug discovery will be released later.
+The repository for real-world drug discovery will be released later.

 ## Installation